-Contact the artist for work inquiries.
+Contact the artist for inquiries.

 joettamaue@gmail.com